-We thought we got this under control but we found out we did some mistakes that we can avoid in our return trip and most importantly, a 14+ hour plane trip a week after to Istanbul, Turkey!
-So I will start by listing the mistakes we think we have done that made our first flight with a baby not very pleasant to us, parents:
+We thought we got this under control, but we found some mistakes that we can avoid in our return trip and, most importantly, a 14+ hour plane trip a week after to Istanbul, Turkey!
+So I will start by listing the mistakes we think we have made that made our first flight with a baby not very pleasant to us, parents:

 - We packed too many toys to entertain miss Jenna on the trip.
-Two mosquito zappers that she transformed into toys, her favourite stories, teddy bear and other stuffed animals.
+We took two mosquito zappers that she loved as toys, favourite stories, teddy bears, and stuffed animals.
 We also rented an “iPad” on the plane to play some cartoons for her.
 Was she interested in any of what I mentioned?
 Nope.
 None.

 - We picked a travel time when Jenna is most active.
-Well, we did not pick this time, it just happened it was a time when she’s playful and her usual exploring self.
 This resulted in an active baby in a plane.
-This isn’t what parents hope for, is it?
+This isn’t what parents hope for or want.

-We felt extremely overwhelmed but crew and passengers made it extremely easy on us!
-When I apologised for the teenage couple; the guy said: “No no it’s ok, we’re all going to Hawaii, we can’t complain”.
-Grandparents on the row behind me gave me their seats most of the trip and the grandma even took Jenna for 15 minutes that felts like 15 good hours *angel face*.
-Many passengers complemented Jenna and us at the end of the trip, few of them we even met a day later in Honolulu and they played with Jenna!
+We felt extremely overwhelmed, but the crew and passengers made it extremely easy on us!
+When I apologized for the teenage couple, the guy said: “No, no, it’s ok, we’re all going to Hawaii, we can’t complain.”
+Grandparents on the row behind me gave me their seats most of the trip, and the grandma even took Jenna for 15 minutes that felt like 15 good hours *angel face*.
+Many passengers complemented Jenna and us at the end of the trip, a few of them we even met a day later in Honolulu, and they played with Jenna!
 With these mistakes and help; here are the ratings for the trip: